cs60050/SkyNet/README.md

 The folder **utils** comprises of 3 scripts:

--feed_input.py - to read the images and feed them to the neural network for training/testing
+-*feed_input.py* - to read the images and feed them to the neural network for training/testing

--convert_images.py - to convert images from RGB to YUV (for training and grayscale conversion) and vice=versa (for computing RGB colorized output)
+-*convert_images.py* - to convert images from RGB to YUV (for training and grayscale conversion) and vice=versa (for computing RGB colorized output)

--batchnorm.py - to apply batch normalisation on the different layers of the VGG-16 neural network
+-*batchnorm.py* - to apply batch normalisation on the different layers of the VGG-16 neural network

+Apart from this, there is a main script *colorize.py* that calls all the functions and performs training/testing.